-Class meets each Wednesday from 08:00 am until 11:00am.
+Class meets each Monday from 8:00 am until 11:00 am.
+Skills lab will be the first ten Mondays of the semester from 1200 until 1600

 Clinical Schedule

 Clinical experiences will be on campus in lab, in simulation, and at multiple clinical sites in the community.
 The student will be assigned nursing units during the semester and will receive direction for the clinical experience prior to the experience.